Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

 Hulu is also great for those who want to stop paying for the cable bill because you’ll get access to the following shows after they air on television:

-- The Bachelor
+- The Bachelor/ Bachelorette

-- The Resident
+- The Amazing Race

-Ads or no ads
+Choose to have ads or no ads

 The two Hulu subscription plans include:

-What we don’t like
+What we don’t like about Hulu

 Missing classic TV shows and movies